 - How effective are the current staff planning and recruitment processes within the school?
 How effective are the supports provided by the University? - How are professional development needs of faculty, professional and technical staff systematically identified and supported, particularly in relation to both the individual and the skill needs of the school?
 Is there a school plan to ensure that all faculty, professional and technical staff keep abreast of the latest thinking in their subject, educational technology, pedagogy and supports?
 How effective is the P4G process within the school in supporting individual career development? - How are new faculty and professional and technical staff supported by the school?
-Is there an induction process in place for new staff within the school? - Are there mentoring supports in place for all faculty, professional and technical staff, including early career and staff career progression? - How does the school ensure that all faculty and staff adhere to and are supported by University policies and procedures such as Athena SWAN, Equality Diversity & Inclusion (EDI), mentoring, promotion, induction for new staff, Health & Safety, GDPR and management of personal data? - To what extent is teaching, learning and research constrained by the availability of resources and support provided at institutional level?

-- Are the physical facilities, technology and equipment sufficient to support the school's research, and teaching and learning activities? - How does the school meet the University's ambition of embedding the UN SDGs across its activity?
+Is there an induction process in place for new staff within the school? - Are there mentoring supports in place for all faculty, professional and technical staff, including early career and staff career progression? - How does the school ensure that all faculty and staff adhere to and are supported by University policies and procedures such as Athena SWAN, Equality Diversity & Inclusion (EDI), mentoring, promotion, induction for new staff, Health & Safety, GDPR and management of personal data? - To what extent is teaching, learning and research constrained by the availability of resources and support provided at institutional level? - Are the physical facilities, technology and equipment sufficient to support the school's research, and teaching and learning activities? - How does the school meet the University's ambition of embedding the UN Sustainable Development Goals (SDG) across its activity? - How does the School ensure that if programme design meets the legislative requirements of the International Qualification mark for its international learners?
+QQI Policy: Code of Practice for Provision of Programmes of Higher Education to International Learners

-4. Quality of Programmes and Student Learning Experience
+3. Quality of Programmes and Student Learning Experience